 Outside wine, he relaxes by looking after a 10Ha slice of pasture and woodland in Gloucestershire where it seems that, for the last 20 years, he has been following what looks quite like a regenerative approach!

 After nearly 20 years in London, Cameron decided to move to the south of France for a significant lifestyle change.
 Working from Provence as a freelance financial and management consultant, he applies his aptitude for corporate management and administration to a variety of enterprises.
-Cameron’s driving ambition is to ensure that all work he undertakes helps to leave the planet a better place for subsequent generations.
+With prior experience of numerous start-up organisations and as ESG officer to multiple firms, Cameron’s driving ambition is to ensure that all work he undertakes helps to leave the planet a better place for subsequent generations.

 Bea has eight years’ experience in the not for profit sector working in management roles in fundraising and communications for large youth and international development NGOs such as The Prince’s Trust and Save the Children.
 Bea’s expertise is primarily in corporate fundraising and business development, having headed up an £8m a year global partnership with GlaxoSmithKlein.
 She also has experience working as a trustee of a UK-registered charity, and doing fundraising consultancy.

 Bea had a career change in 2018, and transitioned into the hospitality sector, as General Manager at a boutique hotel and restaurant near Bath UK, also completing her WSET Level 2, before joining Mirabeau as Client Relations and Corporate Social Responsibility Manager in 2019, and moving to live on Domaine Mirabeau in Provence.